Philly Restaurants for a Romantic Date Night

 Fiorella

-Menu highlights at Fiorella include rigatoni with sausage ragu, tonarelli cacio e pepe, and the gnocchi of the moment.
+Menu highlights at Fiorella include tonarelli cacio e pepe and the gnocchi of the moment, and we adore the rigatoni with sausage ragu.
 Locals swear by the dirty pasta water martini, and the brown butter old fashioned is our personal favorite.
-Dinner reservations are a must for indoor and outdoor dining.
+Reservations are a must.

 The Love